cedadev/jasmin-workshop/exercises/ex01/README.md

 ### Review / alternative approaches / best practice

-* Your SSH key must be protected with a strong passphrase.
+- Your SSH key must be protected with a strong passphrase.
-* You must not share your SSH key with any other user.
+- You must not share your SSH key with any other user.
-* You must not edit your `~/.ssh/authorized_keys` file on JASMIN.
+- You must not edit your `~/.ssh/authorized_keys` file on JASMIN.
 This is populated automatically with the (one) key you upload to your JASMIN account profile, so will be over-written if you edit it.
-* The login servers perform one simple function so should not be used for any processing, only as a "hop" to other systems within JASMIN.
+- The login servers perform one simple function so should not be used for any processing, only as a "hop" to other systems within JASMIN.
-* Check for a less-busy `sci` machine before connecting.
+- Check for a less-busy `sci` machine before connecting.
 Setting up an alias to one particular machine can be counter-productive.
-* Don't use the `nx` servers for a regular terminal session: only use them via the NX client for a graphical desktop.
-This preserves resources and performance for those users who need it.

 ### Cheat Sheet